mongodb-developer/AtlasForms/README.md

     - ~~Simple~~
     - ~~Nested~~
     - Arrays
-      - On an Empty form display a Single Empty array element
+      - ~~On an Empty form display a Single Empty array element~~

   - Query By Form
     - ~~~Change capture~~~
+    - Data Typing (Client or server?)
     - Date Handling
-    - Data Typing (Client or server?)

   - New Record

 - Editing
   - Locking
   - Change Determination
-  - Array Editing
+  - Array Editing (Add and Remove elements as needed)

 - Authorization